Multi-model AI strategies - why diversity is your safety net

 When ChatGPT went down for over 12 hours on June 10, 2025, businesses worldwide stared at error messages instead of getting work done.
 No fallback.
 No backup.
 Just dead air.

 That’s not a strategy.
-That’s a liability.
+It’s a liability.

 The single point of failure problem